dustin916/sacramento-church-website/README.md

-# Sacramento_Church_Website
- Church Website
+# Sacramento Church Website

- A Church website I built for the church I pastored at the time.
+A production Django website built for a church organization.
- Tools used were Django, Python, HTML, CSS and some JavaScript

- Church decided to close website in June of 2024.
+## Features
+- Dynamic content pages
+- Admin panel for content management
+- Responsive layout

+## Highlights
+- Built for a real client
+- Successfully deployed and used in production

+## Status
+Project completed; organization has since closed.